XaF/omni/website/contents/reference/02-builtin-commands/0250-config/0250-path/0250-switch.md

 Upon switching to a package, `omni up --update-repository` will automatically be run to make sure the package is up to date.
 This will not happen when switching to a development version in a worktree.

+This command requires the target to be a repository, and for the repository to already be cloned, either in a worktree or as a package.

 ## Parameters

 ### Options